Shades of Grey: Jane Fonda and Others on Embracing Their Natural Hair Colour, Plus Celeb Styles to Inspire Your Own Silver Look

 You can always count on this award-winning actress and L’Oreal Paris spokesperson to bring full-wattage glamour and sex appeal to any red carpet.
 And Mirren’s not afraid to make a hair statement, sporting rose pink hair at last year’s Cannes Film Festival and also at the 2013 BAFTAs, reportedly for no other reason other than she felt like having some fun.

-At this year’s Golden Globes, pictured above, she embraced her grey in the most stylish way with a side part, one side swept behind her ear and the top combed forward to give bangs for a look that was sophisticated without looking stiff.
+At last year’s Golden Globes, pictured above, she embraced her grey in the most stylish way with a side part, one side swept behind her ear and the top combed forward to give bangs for a look that was sophisticated without looking stiff.

-An actress in her native China since she was 16, Shuzhen made her American film debut in last year’s Sundance Film Festival hit, The Farewell.
+An actress in her native China since she was 16, Shuzhen made her American film debut in the 2019 Sundance Film Festival hit, The Farewell.
 Besides her luck at landing a meaty role as a septuagenarian in her first Hollywood film, Shuzhen is also lucky to have thick hair.
 With tight curls framing her face, she looks regal, not unlike another woman of true royal bearing, Queen Elizabeth II.
 Some might say it is a matronly style, but it is also elegant and timeless.
 Besides, it also depends on what you wear – the scarlet lipstick and blood red velvet dress hardly makes her look mumsy.

 The super-short pixie is popular with older women who want a low-maintenance hairstyle.
 But it can be so much more, as Curtis proves.
 She has worn her shorn, grey hair slicked back for a sophisticated look, as she did at the 2019 Golden Globes.
 Seen above at the 2020 National Board of Review Annual Awards Gala in New York, her hair is breezily side-parted with a few spikes casually pulled forward for a look that’s sharp, sexy and simply sizzles with style.